The best houses from Grand Designs Australia

 Flood-proof mansion formed from 31 shipping containers

-The Graceville Container House featured on season five of Grand Designs Australia, back in 2014.
-Yet despite all the time that has passed, the episode remains one of the most popular of all time.
-In fact, it was named the 21st best episode of the show, by users of Episode Ninja – not just because of its beauty, but because of the story behind the build.
+The Graceville Container House featured on season five of Grand Designs Australia in 2014.
+Yet despite all the time that's passed, the episode remains one of the most popular.
+In fact, it was named the 23rd best episode of all time by users of TV ranking site Episode Ninja, not just because of its beauty, but because of the story behind the build.

 Flood-proof mansion formed from 31 shipping containers

-Todd and Diana Miller already owned a property in Graceville, which they’d bought in 2011.
-They planned to renovate the house, but not long after moving in, the structure was significantly damaged by the 2011 Queensland floods.
-The duo then discovered their home insurance didn’t cover the total cost of the damage.
-They attempted to repair what they could but soon came to the realisation that they needed to start from scratch.
+The duo discovered their home insurance didn’t cover the total cost of the damage.
+They attempted to repair what they could, but soon came to the realisation that they needed to start from scratch.

 Flood-proof mansion formed from 31 shipping containers